BA (Hons) in Interior Architecture

 Level 5 holders:

-Candidates with a Level 5 qualification who obtain 3 distinctions and 5 passes (plus a portfolio) may be eligible for entry onto year 1 of this course.
+Candidates with a Level 5 qualification in a cognate area who obtain 3 distinctions and 5 passes (plus a portfolio) may be eligible for entry into year 1 of this course.
 Candidates under 23 years of age still need to apply through the CAO.
 Mature students can apply directly here.

 Level 6 holders:

-Applicants with a Level 6 qualification in a related discipline may be eligible for advanced entry onto this course.
+Applicants with a Level 6 qualification in a related discipline may be eligible for advanced entry into this course.
 Candidates will be asked to provide relevant transcripts and a portfolio of work in support of their application.
-Pending the strength of the portfolio, candidates may be eligible for entry onto year 1 or year 2 of this programme.
+Pending the strength of the portfolio, candidates may be eligible for entry into year 1 or year 2 of this programme.

 All candidates with a Level 6 qualification, regardless of age, will need to apply directly here.